jjoycehu/manuscript/figures/README.md

 # Table of content
-Saved results to plot are in the `data/` folder.
+Saved results for the post-analysis figures are in the `data/` folder.

 * `hlca cell accuracy barplot-R2.ipynb`: Figure 2A,C
 * `hlca_ROC_wfunctions_R1.R`: Figure 2D